Apples and peaches taste great together in many drinks and desserts so it would only make sense to blend them for a hard cider!

 If you are new to cider making, start by reviewing the Home Cider Making Guide

-Depending on the OG of the juice, the cider should finish fermentation in about a two week when fermenting at 68F.
+Depending on the OG of the juice, yeast colony and nutrient additions, the cider should finish fermentation in about two to three weeks when fermenting at 68F.
 Sample SG to get a true gauge of the progress of fermentation.
 A time frame is less important than a quality fermentation.

 Adding the Peaches to the Hard Cider: